yoki-labs/yoki-monorepo/README.md

 -   Cd in and install the packages `cd yoki && pnpm install`
 -   Generate the Prisma typings `pnpm generate`
 -   Populate the [environment variables in a .env file in the root](#environment-variables)
--   Start the database `pnpm dev:db`
+-   Start the database `pnpm yoki:db`
--   Run the migrations `pnpm migrate:dev`
+-   Run the migrations `pnpm yoki:migrate`
 -   And finally, start the bot.
-In the root, run `pnpm dev:start` (you can stop everything using `pnpm dev:down` (add the -v flag to the end if you want to wipe the database))
+In the bot dir, run `pnpm dev`

 ## Environment Variables